demassimo/DIscord_music_bot/README.md

 - `/loop` – toggle loop mode for the current song
 - `/back` – replay the previous song
 - `/queue` – display queued tracks
+- The bot speaks events like downloads and currently playing tracks using TTS
 - **Show Queue** context command via the Apps menu when right clicking the bot

 After a song finishes playing it is removed from disk.
 The queue is limited to 10 entries.